 Sturgeon Bay Ship Canal Nature Preserve

 The Sturgeon Bay Ship Canal Nature Preserve gives access to a Lake Michigan beach and also the west breakwater of the Sturgeon Bay Ship Canal.
-This is a good place to view the Ship Canal Lighthouse and the Pierhead Lighthouse.
+This is a good place to view the Ship Canal Lighthouse and the Pierhead Lighthouse and also a fine place to hit the beach.

 White Cliff Nature Preserve